 Ed had agreed beforehand that medical students could be allowed to follow his treatment and be briefed on his illness, so he was moved into a single room at the hospital, through which trooped daily a series of medical students and physicians who discussed his “case”.

 At first after the surgery, Ed was so groggy and weak that he was largely inert.
 I arranged with the hospital to be able to spend the night in his room in case he needed anything, sleeping in a chair or on the floor.
 It was as much for me as for him since I wanted to be near him.
-At the end of the first week, during which we held a lackluster 53rd birthday party for Ed, he was much more alert.
+At the end of the first week, during which we held a lackluster 53rd birthday party for Ed on February 2nd, he was much more alert.

 When the visitors came, he would usually turn towards the wall so he wouldn’t have to see the students staring at him.
 I remember one time his oncologist came by with a gaggle of students and began talking about Ed’s case.
 The oncologist made a remark about “they” and “these people”, clearly referencing Ed’s race, and Ed rolled over and looked at the group and said “I’m not dead yet and you don’t get to talk about me as if I’m a lab specimen or not here.
 Now get out of here!”
 The oncologist protested and Ed’s voice increased in volume but with the same message.
 And they left.
 I was so proud of him!
 At that point he needed every victory, no matter how small.